matrix-construct/construct/README.md

 3. See the [SETUP](doc/SETUP.md) instructions to run Construct for the first time.

+4. See the [TUNING](doc/TUNING.md) guide to optimize Construct for your deployment.

 ##### TROUBLESHOOTING

 See the [TROUBLESHOOTING](doc/TROUBLESHOOTING.md) guide for solutions to possible